Roman-Adam/Python-Learning-Journey/README.md

 A simple Python program that creates a band name using the user's city and pet name.

-### Day 2 - Python Fundamentals
+### Day 2 - Tip Calculator

-Practiced data types, numbers, mathematical operations, type conversion, and f-strings.
+A Python program that calculates the total bill, tip amount, and amount each person should pay.

 ### Day 3 - Treasure Island

 A text-based adventure game where the player makes different choices and gets different results.

+### Day 4 - Rock Paper Scissors

+A simple Rock Paper Scissors game where the player competes against the computer using random choices.

 ## Learning Progress

 - Day 1 - Completed
 - Day 2 - Completed
 - Day 3 - Completed
+- Day 4 - Completed

 ## My Learning Process